Bridging systems increase mutual understanding and trust across divides, creating space for productive conflict, deliberation, or cooperation.

 Divisiveness appears to be increasing in much of the world, leading to concern about political violence and a decreasing capacity to collaboratively address large-scale societal challenges.
 In this working paper we aim to articulate an interdisciplinary research and practice area focused around what we call bridging systems: systems which increase mutual understanding and trust across divides, creating space for productive conflict, deliberation, or cooperation.
 We give examples of bridging systems across three domains: recommender systems on social media, software for conducting civic forums, and human-facilitated group deliberation.
 We argue that these examples can be more meaningfully understood as processes for attention-allocation (as opposed to “content distribution” or “amplification”), and develop a corresponding framework to explore similarities — and opportunities for bridging — across these seemingly disparate domains.
 We focus particularly on the potential of bridging-based ranking to bring the benefits of offline bridging into spaces which are already governed by algorithms.
 Throughout, we suggest research directions that could improve our capacity to incorporate bridging into a world increasingly mediated by algorithms and artificial intelligence.

-A final version of the paper will be published with the Knight First Amendment Institute at Columbia University, following its symposium Optimizing for What?
+A revised version of the paper will be published with the Knight First Amendment Institute at Columbia University, following its symposium Optimizing for What?
 Algorithmic Amplification and Society.

 You might also be interested in the earlier policy paper on bridging-based ranking.